AIPHES/Language-Agnostic-Contextualized-Encoders/README.md

 ## Usage

 ### Download re-aligned models and datasets
 The models are in the [link](https://drive.google.com/drive/folders/12eQI0-6NbQ9Z3WcaT32WpdWacQAuJwcG?usp=sharing).
 It is tricky to use shell command to deal with the datasets in Google Drive.
 So, please kindly download them mannually and move them to the 'model' folder.
-The RefEval datasets are in the repo already.
+The RFEval datasets are in the repo already.
 Please download XNLI datasets in the [link](https://cims.nyu.edu/~sbowman/xnli/) and move to the 'XNLI/dataset' folder.

 ### Running experiments
-For RefEval, we provide experiments for m-BERT and XLM-R and compare the results of three modifications in one go.
+For RFEval, we provide experiments for m-BERT and XLM-R and compare the results of three modifications in one go.
 For XNLI, you need to fine-tune the models on XNLI so as to complete the experiments.
 The fine-tuned models are not released in this version.

 ```